General Information 1.6 - 1.10

 - Harmonize a simple melody at sight using I, IV, and V chords in the left hand.

-Unless otherwise noted by the instructor of a particular course, the School of Music & Dance requires students to follow the writing style as outlined in The Chicago Manual of Style.
+Unless otherwise noted by the instructor of a particular course, the School of Music and Dance requires students to follow the writing style as outlined in The Chicago Manual of Style.